-The first assignment was given in collaboration with the data visualization team of Philips Design.
-We got an open data set with a variety of healthdata about a group of university students.
-Our team decided to take a very hands-on approach to see what could be done with the data in the dataset, creating several sub-deliverables during the process.
+For the initial assignment, we got an open data set with a variety of data points about the health of a group of college students.
+Our team decided to take a hands-on approach to see what could be done with the data in the dataset, creating several smaller prototypes during the process.

 I hope you enjoyed this project.